thatlonelybugbear/automated-conditions-5e/README.md

 - Restrained
 - Stunned
 - Unconscious

-Rolling with Core, will indicate the correct button to press, on Attack Rolls, Damage Rolls, Saving Throws, Ability Checks and Skill Checks, according to the 5e ruleset.
-Fast Forwarding the rolls (holding SHIFT) will roll with advantage/disadvantage or when needed critical damage correctly.

 ** Early stage of development so reach out either here by creating an Issue or in Foundry's discord (thatlonelybugbear#4393).